 Configuration examples of secure data exchange use cases

-- Third party Compute Engine disk image
+- Grant access to a third-party Compute Engine disk image

-Allow access to a Google Cloud resource outside the perimeter
+Access a Google Cloud resource outside the perimeter

-save it as gcs.yaml
+and save the file as gcs.yaml

 :